Lilliemefie/EmployeeTracker/README.md

 ## Tools and Technologies
 - Node.js
-- console.table (NPM package - to print MySQL rows to the console.)
+- console.table (NPM package - to print MySQL rows to the console)
-- Inquirer (NPM package - to interact with the user via the command-line.)
+- Inquirer (NPM package - to interact with the user via the command-line)
-- MySQL (NPM package - to connect to your MySQL database and perform queries.)
+- MySQL (NPM package - to connect to your MySQL database and perform queries)
+- MySQLWorkbench (to seed an existing database)

 ## License